HugoMartinus499/voting_patterns/README.md

 - [x] Make sure model works as expected
 - [x] Extract data from simulations
 - [x] Visualize data in R
-- [ ] Make csv writing script better, more generalisable
+- [x] Make csv writing script better, more generalisable
-- [ ] Simulate with different populations
+- [ ] Add age into the dataframe and use it as a predictor in the model
 - [ ] Data analysis